 This guide takes you through the basics of Qtum and what makes it different from the competition.
-Find out where to buy QTUM and the most important things to think about before you invest.
+Discover the purpose of QTUM crypto and the most important things for you to think about before you invest.

 Compare where to buy Qtum, and open an account

-To buy QTUM coins straight away, you can visit one of the brokers below and start trading.
+As far as where to buy QTUM crypto online, you can visit one of the brokers below and start trading.
 We’ve assessed all the top brokers to help you find the best platform for you.
-If you want to learn more about QTUM before buying, keep reading to find out how it all works.
+If you want to learn more about QTUM first, keep reading to find out how it all works.